zoul0813/zeal-coreutils/README.md

 * rm - remove/delete a file
 * touch - create an empty file
 * tree - show a directory tree
+* du - show size of each directory
+* crc32 - print the crc32 of each file argument

 **The following utilties are not currently implemented:**